sonatype-nexus-community/nexus-platform-reference/README.md

 Subsequent runs can use docker-compose and don't require the demo-setup.sh:

 ```
-docker-compose up -d nginx-proxy     #Starts NXRM and IQ with nginx because of the 'depends on' parameter
+docker-compose up -d demo      #Starts NXRM and IQ with nginx because of the 'depends on' parameter
 docker-compose up -d                 #starts everything
 ```